A Spectacular Trail Marathon Based in the Beautiful Scottish Borders

 This is a great event to bring along family & friends with the route returning back through the finish area at the half way point, there's plenty of opportunity to offer encouragement.

-The 42k is two circuits of the 21k route.
+The Glentress Trail Marathon is two circuits of the 21k route.

-Terrain: The course incorporates sections of the Tower Trail & Black mtb trail which include several long and continuous steep slopes for over 500m.
-There's a great variety of forest singletrack, a few sections of open moorland & awesome singletrack.
+The course incorporates sections of the Tower Trail, Blue, Red & Black mtb trail There's a great variety of forest singletrack, a few sections of open moorland & awesome singletrack.

-Please note: Sections of this route are on the black MTB trail which the Forestry Commission have given permission to use for the duration of the race.
-However we do not advise you to run this at other times when mountain bikes will be using the trail.
+Please note: Sections of this route are on the MTB trails which the Forestry Commission have given permission to use for the duration of the race.
+However we do not advise you to run this at other times when mountain bikes will be using the trails.

 GPS Measurement: We try to ensure that we measure the courses as accurately as possible using a number of different recording devices & various recording settings.
 Please note that the actual distance and elevation gain can vary between +/- 5 % depending on the measurement method, i.e. make & model of watch/GPS unit, unit settings, tree cover, etc.

-Please Note: Previously, due to ice & snow on the trails we have needed to relocate the aid station &/or the water has frozen in the containers.
+Please Note: Previously, due to ice & snow on the trails we have needed to relocate the aid station as the water has frozen in the containers.
 If conditions dictate there will either not be an aid station on the course or it will be at a different location.
 It is important therefore that you don’t rely on the aid station as your only source of nutrition/hydration.
 Ensure you carry sufficient personal nutrition & drinks with you for the full route.
+No cups will be provided.
 To help minimize waste you will need to bring your own water bottle, bladder, etc.